sunflower-land/sunflower-land/docs/OFFCHAIN_API.md

 ### Rate-Limits

 There are some rate-limits imposed while querying this API.
 For best results, query these batch APIs at a 15 second interval.
-Querying at higher intervals will amost certainly result in failure response: `HTTP 429 Too Many Requests`.
+Querying at higher intervals will almost certainly result in failure response: `HTTP 429 Too Many Requests`.

 ## Batch Farm Data